DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 .embedded-demo(sorting/controlled-mode)

+## Disable Sorting by a Column

+The [SortingState](../reference/sorting-state.md) plugin's `columnExtensions` property allows you to prevent sorting by a specific column.

+.embedded-demo(sorting/disable-column-sorting)

 ## Using Sorting with Grouping

 If you use grouping features, the Grid allows you to sort groups as well as data rows.
 For this, set the `GroupingPanel` plugin's `showSortingControls` property to true, which enables the sorting UI for the Group Panel's column headers.